 - Writings, which include essays and a fictional novel I'm writing at a glacial pace.

-Below are my blog posts in reverse chronological order, they're about projects I'm working on or topics have read about, with the occasional random pondering thrown in.
+Below are my blog posts in reverse chronological order, they're about projects I'm working on or topics I have read about, with the occasional random pondering thrown in.
 As a result, these posts are always evolving and some may not be polished (or even complete).

 Resampling methods and Introduction To The Bootstrap book